mokriya/docker-builds/README.rst

   twice in this case).
 This makes sense when you want to add files directly to the image.
 It doesn't make much sense for package installation where you want a \*.deb or \*.whl available only for the build.
-It probably doesn't take much time, but it just bugs me, so some of the build process is handled by doing `docker run` with a volume mount and then `docker commit`.
-(I admit this is probably a bad optimization, because it complicates the build process.)
+Apparently adding these files to the build actually increases the container size, because ADD creates a new layer, and although removing the file in a later step hides the file, it is still in the earlier layer.
+So some of the build process is handled by doing `docker run` with a volume mount and then `docker commit`.
+(This might be a bad optimization, because it complicates the build process.)

 * Docker allows some parameterization of the build using build-time variables, but for whatever reason, it doesn't allow variables in the